 Where will the session take place?

-*Can I bring my own props/items for the session?
+Can I use my own props/items for the session?

 What do I need to do to prepare for my session?